Abshoor24/Abshoor24/README.md

 I'm a student passionate about **Web Development & Web3**.
 Currently focusing on learning **Next.js**, **Express.js**, **Laravel**, and **Supabase** to build **fullstack applications**.
+I am a lazy people and want to be rich

 ## Tech Stack